-The Industrial Internet Consortium's Journal of Innovation - the initiative of our Thought Leadership Task Group - highlights the innovative ideas, approaches, products and services emerging within the industrial internet.
+The IIC's Journal of Innovation - the initiative of our Thought Leadership Task Group - highlights the innovative ideas, approaches, products and services emerging within the industrial internet.

 In the June 2021 edition of the IIC Journal of Innovation, authors from our IoT community give us access to crucial ongoing research under the theme "Applying Solutions at the Distributed Edge.".

 IIC is a well-respected thought leader on edge computing, and the related fields of fog computing and distributed computing.
 We have task groups active in edge computing related areas, and many of our member companies are enjoying success with their edge-related products.
 We believe edge computing will grow in importance in the coming decade, achieving similar stature to today's cloud computing deployments for critical Internet of Things and Digital Transformation applications.

 We would like to thank the authors and editors of this content, and hope you find it a valuable resource as you consider the application of edge computing techniques in your systems.
 As always, your comments are very welcome.

 Table of Contents

 - Key Criteria to Move Cloud Workloads to the Edge